themud2001/my-website/README.md

 # My website repository
-My website was created using ReactJS only with the help of SASS.
+With the help of ReactJS and SASS, I managed to create a website for my own to contain information about me.